View Alice Taylor's Obituary on galaxgazette.com and share memories

 Survivors include her son and daughter-in-law, Tim and Vickie Taylor of Fries; a grandson and fiance'; two granddaughters and spouses; sisters, Addie Viars, Ruth Anderson and Mary Goodman, all of Pulaski; brothers, Foster Lawson of Ivanhoe and Marion Lawson of Fort Chiswell; sister-in-law, Olivia Taylor; and several nieces and nephews.

-A funeral service was held Sunday at 3:30 p.m. at the Mt.
+A funeral will be held Sunday at 3:30 p.m. at the Mt.
 Hope United Methodist Church with the Rev. Matt Linkous officiating.
-Burial followed in the Mt.
+Burial will follow in the Mt.
 Hope Cemetery.
+The family will receive friends Sunday from 2:30 p.m. until time for the funeral service at the Mt.
+Hope United Methodist Church.

 A guestbook is available online at www.vaughanguynn.com.